patchkit-net/patchkit-launcher-qt/BUILDING.md

 ### Running: Throw TLS errors on HTTPS connections

-You need to put openssl dll next to the launcher exe.
+You need to put openssl and libcrypto dlls next to the launcher exe.

 1. Find out what version to use with this function:
 `qDebug() << QSslSocket::supportsSsl() << QSslSocket::sslLibraryBuildVersionString() << QSslSocket::sslLibraryVersionString();`
 2. Download the binaries from here: https://wiki.openssl.org/index.php/Binaries
 3. Put it next to the Launcher.exe

+### Running: Raises errors of missing Qt libraries

+You need to add bin path of your Qt installation to PATH.
+For instance:

+`C:\Qt\5.12.5\msvc2017_64\bin`